evilmartians/caddy_rails/README.md

 go build
 ```

-After compilation, copy the caddy_thruster binary to your Rails project directory.
+After compilation, copy the `caddy_thruster` binary to your Rails project directory.

 ## Usage

 To run Caddy Thruster, use the `proxy-runner` command followed by the target server command and any necessary arguments.
-Caddy Thruster will set up a reverse proxy to your application, handling HTTP(S) traffic according to the provided configuration.
+Caddy Thruster will set up a reverse proxy to your application

 ### Command Line Arguments